 - April 10: Second half of program fee due to eBIll

-- After April 5: Withdrawal with 50% refund
+- After April 15: Withdrawal with 50% refund of paid costs

 - April 17: No refund after this date

 Participants may earn up to 7 credit hours.
 Italian language courses are offered at any level and students will meet with the program director as part of the application process to determine their language level.
 Students MUST ATTEND at least 90% of classes to receive credit.
 In addition to classroom instruction, students will attend lectures by experts in the field, view films, and visit museums.
 Students may also take the following culture or literature courses:

 - All levels of Italian Language